OwenGrumbles/NeonNinja/README.txt

 🥷 NeonNinja
 A High Contrast Dark Theme For Hackers

-ABOUT: Made because I wanted to bee cool.
+ABOUT: Made because I wanted to be cool.

 COLORS: See NeonNinja-Colors.txt